Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 Moonlight glows faintly from the eyes of your allies, granting them a strange protection from magic.
 Select a creature within range.
 For the duration of this effect, complete negate any special attacks that they block.
-If they block a multi-target effect, the entire effect is completely negated.
+If they block a multi-target attack, the entire attack is completely negated.

 ### Curse of Mercy